JAndrassy/Regulator/README.md

 ## Comments

 The complete project doesn't fit into the Uno flash memory.
-To run it, I comment out the Blynk in setup and loop and the builder leaves it out.
+To run it, comment out less important functions in setup and loop and the builder leaves the code out.

-The build of the Regulator with SD card to serve web pages and log CSV files needs a Mega.

-The D1 R2 esp8266 version is in duty now.
+First board used in this project was Uno WiFi.
+The project grow out of Uno memories.

+Next board was Wemos D1 R2 esp8266.
+But I wanted Ethernet.

+Now M0 with Ethernet shield is in duty, because I wanted Ethernet, Uno form and 10 bit PWM.